 Here is a fun read about the history of spray paint!

-When I painted the glass shelves in my hutch I used a roller and and angled brush for the corners.
+When I painted the glass shelves in my hutch I used a roller and an angled brush for the corners.
+With larger pieces, I prefer paint from a can.

 The Wonder of Glass Accessories